links-field/cubepress/docs/org/manage.md

 * **Mary(Sheffield)** - is invited to **Sheffield** branch as a **user**.
 She can observe and monitor.
 But she CANNOT create organisation.

 :::tip
-However, Thomas won't know **what's going on with local branches, e.g., London.** Therefore Mark invites Thomas to be the admin so that he can be overseeing its operations.
+However, Thomas won't know **what's going on with local branches, e.g., London.** since he doesn't have any role there.
+Therefore Mark invites Thomas to be the admin so that he can be overseeing its operations.
 :::

 Below is the table of who can access which organisations: